flipacholas/Architecture-of-consoles/articles/master-system.Rmd.md

 Because the Japanese variant was backwards compatible with the SG-1000, the header check is replaced with an 'integrity check' that instead reads data from the first 256 bytes multiple times to detect if it is garbage.

 Furthermore, the Mark III doesn't have a BIOS, so the slots are activated with hardware switches.
-Furthermore, the cartridge is the medium with the most priority.
+Furthermore, the cartridge is the medium with the highest priority.

 ### Updatability and later BIOS chips